fotisj/pydelta/readme.txt

 Installation
 Install python 3.3 (other versions of 3.x haven't been tested; 3.4 should work.)
 Install dependencies: pandas, scipy, matplotlib, profig (all on pypi).
-(from python_dir/scripts pip install library_name where library_name is pandas etc.)
 Download or checkout pydelta.py
+(you can run `pip install -r requirements.txt` to get them all, or in general: from python_dir/scripts pip install library_name where library_name is pandas etc.)

 Usage of pydelta: